 Experience Tour and Tasting

-Guided tour of Laphroaig Distillery, and a tutored tasting of one (1) Laphroaig whisky plus a souvenir tasting glass and lanyard to take home at the end of your tour. £18.00 per person, approximately 90 minutes duration.
+Guided tour of Laphroaig Distillery, and a tutored tasting of one (1) Laphroaig whisky plus a souvenir tasting glass and lanyard to take home at the end of your tour. £20 per person, approximately 90 minutes duration.
 Online bookings highly recommended - maximum 12 persons per tour.
 Children over 12 years of age may go on this tour (tickets are free with a paying accompanying adult).
+Not available during Silent Season - the Laphroaig Past and Present Tasting (no tour) is available daily instead.

 Laphroaig Past and Present Tasting

 Tuesdays and Thursdays at 2:00 pm until the 31st October; experience a tasting like no other from Laphroaig's private collection of legacy bottles, this tasting is a rare chance to taste some of Laphroaig's oldest and most exclusive whiskies.
-The Laphroaig Past and Present Tasting includes five (5) 20ml drams, and takeaway options are available for drivers. £120 per person, persons aged 18 years and older only.
+The Laphroaig Past and Present Tasting includes five (5x20ml) drams, and takeaway options are available for drivers. £120 per person, persons aged 18 years and older only.
 Tasting Duration is approximately 90 minutes.
 Online advanced bookings are highly recommended.
+A revised Past and Present Tasting Experience runs daily during Silent Season.

 Uisge - A Day With Laphroaig